putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He pulled off the last few battered bits of his armor and tossed them aside into the greenery.
 A searing, bright flash caused him to instinctively shade his eyes.
 He looked around, thinking it had been a blaster shot or explosion.
 He remembered his trainers, "you'll never hear the shot that kills you."
 Finally he realized it had come from above, the sky.
 Wandering a few meters, he found a clearing in the treetops.
 A huge explosion was filling the sky where the Death Star had been.

 He watched it.
 He felt as if he were falling into it for a moment.
 It was actually kind of beautiful.
 He never really noticed things like that.
 Then he returned to his log and sat down.
+And felt the green swallow him.

 <p>&nbsp;</p>